 Overpayment & Collection Process

-If the employing department becomes aware of a potential overpayment, Payroll should be contacted immediately.
+If the employing department becomes aware of a potential overpayment, Payroll should be contacted immediately, and this webform must be completed.
 Upon notification, Payroll will:

 - Gather the supporting documents and calculate the overpayment on a gross-to-net basis.
 The employee is only required to repay the net amount if repayment can be accomplished within the same calendar (tax) year.
 If repayment crosses the calendar (tax) year, the gross amount must be repaid.

 - Send written notification to the employee, with a copy to the employing department, detailing the overpayment and the University's expectation for collection.
 This includes notification of North Carolina General Statute 147-86.23 which outlines the University's right to add interest & penalties to past due accounts.
 Effective January 1, 2015, the University will assess a one-time 10% late payment penalty and accrue interest charges at 5% annually unless payment is received or a payment plan has been agreed to by both parties within 30 days of the notification date.